Devynlab/Devynlab/README.md

 If you're looking for a skilled web developer to bring your ideas to life and revolutionize your digital presence, let's connect.
 Feel free to reach out to me using any of the following email addresses:

-- 📧 Email 1: devynlab@gmail.com
+- 📧 devynlab@gmail.com
-- 📧 Email 2: kipkosgeilaban98@gmail.com
+- 📧 kipkosgeilaban98@gmail.com

 You can also find me on Twitter at [@devynlab](https://twitter.com/devynlab).
 Follow me for the latest updates and web development insights.